+Are you in the middle of training your dog?
 Stay is a great command for laying a foundation for future training, getting your dog’s focus, and even keeping them safe in some situations.
-Here are tips on how to teach your dog to stay in a variety of settings to help them master the cue.
+Whether you’re trying to train an older shelter dog or a new puppy, here are tips on how to teach your dog to stay in a variety of settings to help them master the cue.

 Teach your dog stay with “proofing”

 When you’re training your dog with any cue, remember to proof the cue before moving on.
 Proofing is simply reinforcing a behavior by practicing it under different variables.
 The four most common variables of training are:

 Practicing these four variables of training with cues will help your dog recall them in just about any circumstance.